calculix/cae/README.md

 # Features

-- CalculiX CAE goes with the latest CGX and CCX compiled for Linux and Windows.
+- CalculiX CAE comes with the latest CGX and CCX compiled for Linux and Windows.
 Windows version of CGX is taken from [CalculiX Launcher v3.4](http://www.calculixforwin.com/)

 - INP format for all needs: program parses .inp-file and generates model on the fly, so separate format for the model is not needed.
 Final model is saved also with .inp format ready to be calculated with CCX.

-- Official [HTML documentation](doc) is natively integrated into the keyword edit dialogs.
+- Official [HTML documentation](doc) is natively integrated into the keyword edit dialogs (Help button).

 - Calculix keywords hierarchy with all attributes is maintaned in [editable XML file](config/kom.xml).